 MODBUS/TCP encoders from Lika Electronic integrate a web server.
-This webbased user interface is designed to offer helpful functions and deliver complete information on the device that can be accessed through the Internet.
+This web-based user interface is designed to offer helpful functions and deliver complete information on the device that can be accessed through the Internet.
 In particular it allows:

-- to display and check the currently set parameters; - to set the network communication parameters; - to set some parameters such as the preset and the code sequence; - to upgrade the firmware; - to monitor the encoder and access some advanced maintenance functions.
+- to display the current position and speed values; - to set some parameters such as the preset and the code sequence; - to display and check the parameters set currently; - to monitor the encoder; - to set the network communication parameters; - to upgrade the firmware.